 Email: lamngok at cse dot ust dot hk

 Ngok LAM received his post secondary education from the Chinese University of Hong Kong (through secondary six early admission scheme), the University of California, and the McGill University.
-He also spent one undergraduate semester at the Computer Science Department of the Yale University receiving a GPA of 4.0/4.0 there.
 While at the University of California he was being supported by the DARPA studentship, and he was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) studentship while at the McGill University.
 His primary research interest is concerned with the design of a speical kind of overlay network known as the Service Overlay Network (SON).
 It is well known that the Internet is unable to provide meaningful end-to-end Quality of Service guarantees (QoS) because of its decentralized nature.
 The Service Overlay Network is a proposed solution to this E2E QoS provisioning problem.
 With its special structure, the Service Overlay Network is able to provide reliable end-to-end QoS support on top of the Internet infrastructure without violating the Internet's canonical architecture.
 It has recently gained significant attention in the networking community as a viable alternative to overcome some fundamental functionality limitations of the Internet.
 Like many other telecommunications services, service overlay network is believed to exhibit network externalities in that the value of the network increases with the number of its users.
 Once the network reaches a "critical mass", it will continue to grow in a self-reinforced manner.
 Ngok LAM's primary research interests are the economic design of a SON network and the optimal pricing of the SON services.
 By studying the SON design problem in an economic framework, it is possible to provide a financially feasible option to both the SON investors and the SON consumers in realizing the SON infrastructure, which helps the SON network to reach a "critical mass" that would eventually lead to the success of the SON as a service provider network.

 USTM 16 Linux System Administration